azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Procedure.md

 2. Solder on **J7, J8**, or the header pins for the ESP32 MCU A, from the *MCU*.
 3. Place the ESP32 on following the orientation on the board.
 	- Verify the LED on the ESP32 module turns on.
+4. Determine the accuracy of PWM duty cycle.
+	- Run the Channel_A_ESP32_PWM.cpp file.
+		- Set the PWM to 10kHz with 10% and measure how accurate the duty cycle is & record the difference.
+  		- Set the PWM to 50kHz with 10% and measure how accurate the duty cycle is & record the difference.
+   		- The greatest difference is will be denoted as *percent accuracy* and will be used later on.

 ## Channel A External Connections Part 1
 1. This is testing the input button & LCD screen for Channel A.